Rishi Mittal, is one of the top 10 CAT 2019 toppers who made it to the 100 percentilers club. Read the interview below to know his success mantra.

 QA percentile: 99.99

-CAT 2019 score was declared on January 4, 2020, and 10 students scored 100 percentile.
-Among these 10, Rishi Mittal, a Civil Engineer made it to the 100 percentilers club.
+CAT 2019 result was declared on January 4, 2020, and 10 students scored 100 percentile.
+Among these 10, Rishi Mittal, a Civil Engineer, made it to the 100 percentilers club.
 Rishi hails from Mumbai and is studying at NIT Surat.
-He said that appearing for CAT was one of his dreams and scoring 100 percentile was “just delightful”.
+He said that appearing for CAT exam was one of his dreams and scoring 100 percentile was “just delightful”.
 Shiksha got to talking with Rishi to know the secret of his success in CAT 2019.
 Know what he has to say about CAT 2019 score, his preparation strategy and more in the article below.

 Explore colleges based on CAT